Tips For A Good Night's Sleep

 The Importance of Sleep

-To many, sleep is a form of luxury, but in reality, it’s a necessity.
-The time spent sleeping is in fact a time for our bodies to rest and recover.
-The amount of sleep we get directly affects how our cognitive and behavioural functions operate as it allows both the body and mind to rest and heal after a long day.
-Without this window of rest, we may burn out and experience fatigue.
-Hence, a good night’s rest is so important as it equates to higher productivity, better mental concentration, stronger athletic performance and a healthier immunity system.
-In Matthew Walker’s Why We Sleep, Walker emphasises how important sleep is to our bodies–it “restocks the armoury of our immune system, helping fight malignancy, preventing infection, and warding off all manner of sickness.”
+Sleep is essential, not a luxury.
+It’s the window for our bodies to rest and recover which directly affects how our cognitive and behavioural functions operate.
+A good night’s rest is important as it affects everything from productivity and mental focus to athletic performance and immunity.
+In Matthew Walker’s Why We Sleep, Walker emphasises how sleep “restocks the armoury of our immune system, helping fight malignancy, preventing infection, and warding off all manner of sickness.”
 Sleep is essential for our overall health and wellbeing.